erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 `Hash` - 32 byte value, representing a result of Keccak256 hashing.

-`ByteArray` - a byte array of arbitrary size.
-MUST NOT be empty.
+`ByteArray` - a byte array of arbitrary non-zero size.

 ### Composite